检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 不再显示此消息

 Changing the EVS Disk Type (OBT) Scenarios If the performance of an existing disk no longer meets your service requirements, you can change the disk type to improve the disk performance.
 This function is in OBT.
 Submit a ticket to apply for OBT.
-Notes and Constraints Table 1 Constraints
+Constraints Table 1 Constraints on

 Standard Snapshot Standard snapshots are stored in OBS, instead of disks.
 This ensures data restoration upon disk damage or corruption.
 A snapshot is the state of a disk at a specific point in time and is stored in OBS.